orbitalchicken/Roadmap/Postponed.md

     settings:
         don't show outdated spices
+        Problem with the width of some configuration windows: E. G. with the configuration window for window list applet.
         cinnamon-settings: The search box in System Settings displays “Search…” next to the magnifier.
         cinnamon-settings: mdm - The name of the login screen in the main Cinnamon Control Centre is different to the window when you open it (Login Screen in the main Cinnamon Control Centre vs Login Window Preferences).
 The names should be the same for consistency.
         spices: removing extensions, themes, desklets, applets is only possible using right click (maybe it would be better to have button for that in future relases)